![]() |

 \[ K_r(S_e) = S_e\left[1-(1-S_e^{1/m})^m\right]^2 \]

-Finally new material model need to be registered, by adding line to the following code as follows
+Finally new material model needs to be registered, by adding lines to the code as follows

-In the following, we apply mix-formulation, building on tutorial Mix formulation and integration on skeleton (h-adaptivity).
+In the following, we apply mix-formulation, building on tutorial COR-0: Mixed formulation and integration on skeleton (h-adaptivity).
 We will show below that such approximation enables to solve Richards equation efficiently.
-This enables to address some issues of the regularity of equation that are difficult to approximate for classical formulation of finite elements.
+This enables to address some issues of the regularity of the equations that are difficult to approximate for classical formulation of finite elements.

-Mix-formulations allow converging to the solution faster than classical single filed finite element formulation.
-Mix-elements have built-in error estimators into formulation letting for efficient hp-adaptation and least not least separation of nonlinearities, driving the development of effect solvers for strongly nonlinear problems.
+Mix-formulations allow converging to the solution faster than classical finite element formulation.
+Mix-elements have built-in error estimators into formulation allowing for efficient hp-adaptation and last but not least separation of nonlinearities, driving the development of effective solvers for strongly nonlinear problems.

 Our PDE is system of two equations.
-The second equation is universal law of conservation of mass, which enforces continuity of fluxes, such that for arbitrary surface \(\Gamma\) dividing body on two parts, that is \(\Omega = \Omega^1 \cup \Omega^2\)
+The second equation is a universal law of the conservation of mass, which enforces continuity of fluxes, such that for an arbitrary surface \(\Gamma\) dividing body on two parts, that is \(\Omega = \Omega^1 \cup \Omega^2\)

 \[ \mathbf{n}(\mathbf{x}) \cdot \left( \boldsymbol\sigma^1(\mathbf{x}) - \boldsymbol\sigma^2(\mathbf{x}) \right) = 0,\;\forall\mathbf{x}\in\Gamma \]